Skip to Content

 2-4 Pair of Underwear

-You can get by just fine with 2 pair is you’re serious about going ultralight.
-Wash one and let it dry while wearing the other.
-I like to pack 3 pair so I don’t have to wash as often.
-I wash my underwear in the sink then hang them somewhere to dry.
 The nice thing about underwear is that you can buy them anywhere in the world.
 When they wear out, just throw them out and buy some fresh pairs.

 Pack whatever style you prefer.
-I like boxer-briefs.
+I like boxer briefs.
 They provide more support than boxers and don’t look goofy like briefs.
 Remember, people will probably see you in your underwear if you’re staying in hostels.
 You’ll be changing your clothes in the dorm and sleeping.
 Choose a style that you won’t be embarrassed to be seen in.

-Shirts and Jackets
+Shirts

 1-3 T-Shirts

-These are lightweight, easy to pack and go with everything.
-They’re also so cheap that they’re practically disposable.
-I like to pack 2 t-shirts and buy a couple at my destination.
+I like to pack 2 T-shirts and buy a couple at my destination.
 They make excellent souvenirs.
 When they wear out, I just throw them away and buy another one.

-I recommend you try to avoid cotton t-shirts for travel.
+I recommend you try to avoid cotton T-shirts for travel.
 They take too long to dry and get smelly quickly if they’re not washed often.

 1 or 2 Long-Sleeved Shirts